Thanks to its MGB GT powerplant, there’s more to this classic British commercial vehicle than meets the eye. Motorious ventures out for a test drive

-While those of a Ferrari persuasion would sneer at the figures on paper, the engine transplanter’s attention to mechanical detail by keeping power low is actually a stroke of genius.
+While those of a Ferrari persuasion would sneer at the figures on paper, the engine transplanter’s attention to mechanical detail, by keeping power low, is actually a stroke of genius.
 They avoided the temptation of boring out the engine and surgically attaching tuned components – not just for reasons of economy, but also of safety.

 The pick-up’s frame can only take so much before cornering would move beyond wobbly and more towards a rollover Lassie would be proud of.
-The extra grunt has been tuned in respect of the car’s ability, and the amount of fun that can therefore be had is remarkable.
+The extra grunt has been tuned in respect to the car’s ability, and the amount of fun that can therefore be had is remarkable.

 Even when the Austin has more to give, I constantly feel on the edge, slinging its dinky frame around with gusto.
 There is a danger, though; one has to know one’s limit.
 While the car is unlikely to premeditate your demise a la Porsche or Lamborghini, you can still get yourself into trouble.

 This is something I find out when careering around a tight left-hand bend, as the driver’s door peels itself open and nearly casts me out into the dense Scottish undergrowth.
 Purely my fault for not checking the lock was in place, but enough to pump the adrenaline through my system like a bolt of lightning.

 Ride comfort even at the national speed limit – or when clinging to the dashboard for dear life – is remarkably comfortable.
 You would expect the suspension to clank and moan like scaffolding, but you’d be wrong.
 The vinyl seats also provide ample support, while the tight cabin space adds a dollop of cosiness to the proceedings.